-The certificate in Buddhist Chaplaincy is available either to student in the GTU common-MA program or as a stand-alone certificate, supplementing significant previous academic and/or clinical studies.
+This program is available as a stand-alone certificate supplementing significant previous academic and/or clinical studies.
+This certificate is appropriate for students wishing to pursue a chaplaincy career in hospice or health care, prison outreach, or the armed services.
 The certificate indicates that the student has completed a course of study focusing on the application of Buddhist thought and practice in pastoral care and chaplaincy.

 Please contact Admission Director Gesshin Greenwood for information on the Certificate in Buddhist Chaplaincy (firstname.lastname@example.org).

 Students must complete a total of eight, 3-unit courses within three years to complete the certificate.